 This represents cumulative unrealised revaluation gains on investment in real estate.
-This reserve is transferred to the consolidated income statement upon sale of the investment in real estate.
+This reserve is transferred to the consolidated statement of income upon sale of the investment in real estate.

 iv) Investment fair value reserve

 This represents the net unrealised gains or losses on equity investments relating to self financed investments.